-Back to my demonstration, I peel off stiff fatty bits from the tiny heart and remove the tubes, then give the heart a squeeze.
+I peel off stiff fatty bits from the tiny heart and remove the tubes, then give the heart a squeeze.
 A large clot of blood oozes out the top.
-Groans and vomiting noises as some of the girls pretend to stick fingers down their throats.
+Groans and vomiting noises and some of the girls pretend to stick fingers down their throats.

 ‘Look at this strong heart muscle that moves blood around the lamb!
 See it’s just pushed out a clot.’

 ‘Oh my god.
 I feel sick.
 You ain’t normal.’

 It’s disgusted Liz, who is revving up the rest.

 ‘Miss, one week we learn about vegetarians not eating meat, and next we’re chopping up lamb’s bits and saying they’re good for us.
 I want to make cakes not do this.’